todbot/Blink1Control2/NOTES.md

 Random notes

+#### General architecture
+-- Objects that touch the net or disk run in main process and live in `./src/server` -- GUI lives in renderer process and makes remote calls to objects in main

 #### `remote.require()`` vs `require()` in renderer process
 - `remote.require()` is based off of project root dir, but `require()` is based of cwd